adrinux/HuMC/README.md

 ```
 _However_ if you use multiple devices or collaborate with other site developers you'll need portable configuration of the sites HuMC manages.
 On the first HuMC instance add a remote to the git repository in sites/conf and push.

-On further installations of HuMC you wich to keep in sync you should clone this conf repository instead of running 'hum -c'.
+On further installations of HuMC you wish to keep in sync you should clone this conf repository instead of running 'hum -c'.

 ## Start a new site